GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The act of describing a program in unambiguous detail and the act of programming are one and the same.
+The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.

-~ Kevlin Henney
+~ John Carmack
 <pre>

 </pre>